 Class size is limited for the programs.
 Therefore, each applicant is strongly encouraged to perform well academically.
 The Dental Education Admission Committee reviews all applications without discrimination or favor based on sex, age, race, religion, or national origin.

-The plan for the fall semester of 2014 is to offer a Bachelor of Science in Dental Hygiene completion degree.
-The degree will be offered to licensed dental hygienist holding an Associate of Science degree in Dental Hygiene.
+In the fall semester of 2014, the Bachelor of Science in Dental Hygiene Completion degree will begin.
+This degree will be offered to licensed dental hygienists who have obtained an Associate of Science in Dental Hygiene.